My 4th virtual summit is in the books and I can't wait to share these results with you!

-I want you to take note of this, because every single year I relearn this fact.
-If you can't get big name speakers, it's okay because they're not going to promote anyways.
+I want you to take note of this because every single year I relearn this fact.
+If you can't get big-name speakers, it's okay because they're not going to promote anyway.
 My 2-3 top speakers barely did any promotion.

 Instead, the ones that showed up and engaged with their [smaller] audience are the ones that brought the results.

 There were a couple of times where I had to offer up some encouragement, but they always responded.

 So if any of my speakers happen to be reading this, thank you!
 I appreciate you all so much.